 Of course my favourite part of the whole makeover is the hammock.
 I mean duh.

 I’m not sure where the idea came from but one day I decided I really wanted a hammock inside my place.
-Directly in front of the window wouldn’t work so I came up with this.
 I don’t mind that it covers the fireplace because I think it creates an interesting layered look and it’s easy to remove from the wall so it can just come down in the winter for a more seasonal look….or not.
 It’s my place so I can do whatever my little heart desires.
 And yes, it’s as comfortable as it looks.

 The hanging planters are a mix of patterns, colours, lengths and sizes.
 I know it’s annoying that I can’t explain to you how to mix and match successfully – I kinda just see stuff and connect the dots in my head visually.
 These plant hangers are actually quite easy to make, if you attended my macrame plant hanger workshop last year you know what I’m sayin’.
 Sure macrame is really trendy right now but I’ve always loved the Boho look so I think they’ll be sticking around for awhile.
 Plus if I ever get tired of them I can just take them down and have a brand new blank canvas to work with.
 MUCH more flexible (and less dusting) than a whole bunch of clunky shelves.